encode/django-rest-framework/docs/topics/browsable-api.md

 ## URLs

 If you include fully-qualified URLs in your resource output, they will be 'urlized' and made clickable for easy browsing by humans.
-The `djangorestframework` package includes a [`reverse`](../api-guide/reverse.md) helper for this purpose.
+The `djangorestframework` package includes a [`reverse`][drfreverse] helper for this purpose.

 ## Formats

 By default, the API will return the format specified by the headers, which in the case of the browser is HTML.
 The format can be specified using `?format=` in the request, so you can look at the raw JSON response in a browser by adding `?format=json` to the URL.
-There are helpful extensions for viewing JSON in [Firefox](https://addons.mozilla.org/en-US/firefox/addon/jsonview/) and [Chrome](https://chrome.google.com/webstore/detail/chklaanhfefbnpoihckbnefhakgolnmc).
+There are helpful extensions for viewing JSON in [Firefox][ffjsonview] and [Chrome][chromejsonview].

 ## Customizing

 To customize the look-and-feel, create a template called `api.html` and add it to your project, eg: `templates/djangorestframework/api.html`, that extends the `djangorestframework/base.html` template.

-The included browsable API template is built with [Bootstrap (2.1.1)](http://getbootstrap.com), making it easy to customize the look-and-feel.
+The included browsable API template is built with [Bootstrap (2.1.1)][bootstrap], making it easy to customize the look-and-feel.

 ### Theme